Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

   * checking the consistency of edge curves,
   * checking for the presence or missing of degenerated edges,
   * checking for the presence of self-intersecting edges and intersecting edges (edges intersection is understood as intersection of their 2D curves),
-  * checking for lacking edges to fill gaps in the surface parametrical space,
+  * checking for lacking edges to fill gaps in the surface parametric space,
   * analyzing the wire orientation (to define the outer or the inner bound on the face),
   * analyzing the orientation of the shape (edge or wire) being added to an already existing wire.